Kostant relation in filtered randomized benchmarking for passive bosonic devices: Results

 \subsection{Filtering process}

 Assume the experiment involves \(n\) photons and the interferometer has \(m\) ports.
-With Theorem~\ref{thm:filter} at hand, we can now explain how our filter estimates the fidelity-like quantity.
-We gather data in the matrix \(\mathsf{D}\) defined in Eq.~\eqref{eq:data-matrix}.
+With Theorem~\ref{thm:filter} and Corollary~\ref{cor:character-filter} at hand, we can now explain how our filter estimates the fidelity-like quantity.
+Let \(f\) denote either the immanant filter \(f_{\imm,\mu}\) of Eq.~\eqref{eq:new-filter} or the character filter~\(f_{\chi,\mu}\) of Eq.~\eqref{eq:char-filter}; the latter is computationally more efficient, as discussed after Corollary~\ref{cor:character-filter} and in Remarks~\ref{rem:char-variance} and~\ref{rem:efficient}.
+We gather data in the matrix \(\mathsf{D}\) of Eq.~\eqref{eq:data-matrix}.
 We label it based on the sequence number \(s\) and the circuit depth \(g\) used.
-It is crucial to keep track of the sequence \(\mathsf{U}_{g,s}\) used.
-Then, the immanants for each sequence are computed, and we organize them into a matrix
+It is crucial to keep track of the sequence~\(\mathsf{U}_{g,s}\) used.
+Then, the corresponding filter values are computed for each sequence, and we organize them into a matrix

-where \(L\) denotes the maximum circuit depth to use and \(K\) is the number of different circuits used.
-To estimate each parameter \(\param_\mu\), we use the matrices in Eqs.~\eqref{eq:matrix-filter} and \eqref{eq:data-matrix} to compute the following Hadamard product\footnote{ \((A\odot B)_{i,j} \coloneqq A_{i,j} B_{i,j}\). }
+where \(K\) denotes the maximum circuit depth to use, and~\(L\) is the number of different circuits used.
+To estimate each parameter \(\param_\mu\), we use the matrices in Eqs.~\eqref{eq:data-matrix} and \eqref{eq:matrix-filter} to compute the following Hadamard product\footnote{ \((A\odot B)_{i,j} \coloneqq A_{i,j} B_{i,j}\). }